 Our nearly 20 undergraduate programs in applied psychology, studio art, teacher education, health, media studies, music and music professions, and educational theatre combine inquiry in the liberal arts and sciences, global study, and hands-on learning.
 Internships and fieldwork provide unparalleled opportunities to apply theory to practice.

-We offer more than 40 master's degree programs in the areas of applied psychology, education, health, media, and the arts and arts professions.
+We offer more than 40 master's degree programs in the areas of applied psychology, education, health, media, music and performing arts professions, and the arts and arts professions.
 Many programs are based in disciplinary study, others are interdisciplinary, and still others prepare graduates for specific professional licensure or certification.
 Most provide opportunities for applied learning through internships, fieldwork, or clinical practice.
 All draw on the rich resources of the larger NYU and New York City communities.

 Summer is a wonderful time of the year to be in New York City.
 Some academic programs and departments use summer as a regular semester and offer a full complement of courses, enabling students to complete their degrees in a shorter period of time.
 Others offer electives, experimental courses, and required courses to help students accelerate their studies.

 We also place great importance on preparing our undergraduate and graduate students to live and work in a global society.
 NYU Steinhardt offers academic year and summer study abroad programs that span more than a dozen fields in education, health, media, and the arts.